Noah-Hughes/tidy_data/CodeBook.md

+Run_analysis.R Creates "tidydata.txt", an independent tidy data set with the average of each variable for each activity and each subject.
+Subject and Activity Level are the id variables.
+The data variables(79 total) are the mean for each variable having to do with mean or standard deviation for each unique Subject and Activity_Level combination.

-Guide to decifering variables
+Guide to variables

 id variables:
 Subject: The number 1-30 of the subject who did the experiment
-Activity: one of 6 activities performed(STANDING, SITTING, LAYING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS)
+Activity_Level: one of 6 activities performed(STANDING, SITTING, LAYING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS)

 data variables: